Southern Railway routes west of Salisbury: Branch Lines between Salisbury and Exeter

 Lyme Regis was the last of the intermediate branches to be built after several earlier schemes from 1864 failed; the Lyme Regis branch line ran from Axminster station with 1 in 40 gradients and sharp curves, opening on 24 August 1903.
-Constructed and worked by the Axminster & Lyme Regis Light Railway, it was absorbed by the LSWR on 1 January 1907.
+Constructed and worked by the Axminster and Lyme Regis Light Railway, it was absorbed by the LSWR on 1 January 1907.
 Although a southwards branch, it ran from the up (north) side of Axminster station and crossed over the main line.
 There was a spur to the down sidings at Axminster station.

 The Seaton branch was constructed by the Seaton and Beer Railway; it opened on 16 March 1868 from Colyton Junction (later Seaton Junction) with intermediate stations at Colyton Town, Colyford and Seaton.
 The line was leased by the LSWR from 1 January 1880 and absorbed by it on 1 January 1888.

 The Sidmouth Railway got its Act of Parliament on 29 June 1871 and opened its line on 6 July 1874 from Feniton, with intermediate stations at Tipton and Ottery St Mary.
 The Sidmouth station was somewhat short of the town itself.
 Feniton had been renamed Ottery Road in 1861, but was renamed Sidmouth Junction when the Sidmouth line opened.
 (After closure of the branch line it reverted to Feniton in 1971).

 A light railway called the Budleigh Salterton Railway got its Act on 20 July 1894 and opened its line in 1897 from Tipton St Johns (the earlier Tipton station, renamed in 1881) to Salterton, with an intermediate station at Budleigh.
 In 1898 it renamed Salterton to be called Budleigh Salterton; Budleigh was renamed East Budleigh, and a new station was opened at Newton Poppleford.

 The LSWR already operated an Exmouth branch, and it filled in the gap by opening its Exmouth & Salterton Railway from Budleigh Salterton to Exmouth, with an intermediate station at Littleham, on 1 June 1903.